sj-piano/eth-contract-hello-world/README.md

 Copy the file `.env.example` to `.env` and fill it in with the relevant values.

+**IMPORTANT: Pay particular attention to the settings in the top section: `FINANCIAL CONTROLS`**

+- Make sure that you are happy with these settings.
+If nothing else, be careful to at least double-check the `MAX_FEE_PER_TRANSACTION_USD` setting.
+This will govern how much you could potentially spend when connecting to the Ethereum mainnet.

 Notes:

 * When you run a local hardhat node, it will have some built-in private keys and addresses that hold some test Ethereum.
 In `.env.example`, the `LOCAL_HARDHAT_PRIVATE_KEY` and `LOCAL_HARDHAT_ADDRESS` values hold the first of these keypairs.